 Job creation and/or retention - a vital component of our economic health - will be one of our most important endeavors in the years to come.
 Unemployment or underemployment hurts not only the individual and his or her family - it can also cause problems in regional or local economies, because people will in turn need to cut back on spending.
 The General Assembly formed an interim Joint Select Committee on Job Creation and Economic Growth in late 2008, and I was honored to serve as a committee member.
 Gov. Bill Ritter signed 18 bills sponsored by committee members into law in 2009.
-I have personally sponsored a number of "jobs" bills every year that I have been in office, and I plan to continue doing so in 2015 and beyond.
+I have personally sponsored a number of "jobs" bills every year that I have been in office, including several from our 2015 "Colorado Ready to Work" bill package that should help more Coloradans find good-paying jobs and respectable careers.
 Colorado's unemployment rate has decreased substantially since the depths of the recession, but we can continue to improve with strong focus and wise policies.

 I've said many times that education is the key to our democracy, since without an educated populace, our form of government simply can't work.
 It's vitally important for us to provide quality education for all of Colorado's children, starting as early as preschool.
 Eliminating our current achievement gap is also essential.
 Top-notch education can lead to excellent future employment opportunities for the students, and will help young Coloradans learn the civic and social values necessary to build the engaged citizenry of tomorrow.
 In addition, we need the most important part of our education system - our teachers - to do the best job possible.
 Our improving economy has allowed us to recently put some money back into education budgets that were slashed during the recession, but it will take adequate funding for us to attract and hire the best teachers, make sure classrooms aren't overcrowded, and provide facilities and technological tools that will enhance the learning process.
 Still, Coloradans rightfully expect strong educational performance, and our General Assembly will continue to make performance a top priority even if our funding rankings are not among national leaders.